paweljarosz/defarc/README.md

 	local result = defarc.save_variable("quest_1_completed", true)
 ```

-### .load_variable(variable_name)
+### load_variable(variable_name)
 Returns a converted and saved variable value of selected variable.
-This function returns a proper variable value if proper variable_name is provided, otherwise returns nil.
+This function returns a proper variable value if proper variable_name is provided and that variable exists, otherwise returns nil.

 * **PARAMETER:** `variable_name` (string) - a proper name of a variable from Arcweave JSON
 * **RETURNS:** `variable_value` (any type) - a value converted and saved to a variable inside DefArc module